exyi/diplomka/diplomka/text/3-analysis-2-statistic.md

 On the grounds of this evaluation, we will primarily utilize the KDE mode with bandwidth adjustment factor of 1.5.
 Although it does not appear to be substantially better than the alternatives, it generalizes well onto modular arithmetic, necessary for some angles.

-It may be a bimodal distribution or one with a long tail on one side.
-Both median and the KDE mode will thus be included in the attached tables.

 ### Circular Mean